 Rafale is almost 25-30% smaller in size and almost 40% lighter than Su-30mki.
 That essentially differentiates both these aircraft in terms of flight and fuel efficiency.

 Despite going toe to toe with the US with a fraction of their defence budget, Russians have never cared about build quality.
 Maybe that is how they keep the cost low.
 Su-30 MKI is no different.
 So far India has lost 7 Su-30 MKIs to crashes.
 The jet is so plagued with issues that the Indian Air Force is never at full potential since most jets are under maintenance all of the time.
-This is where the Rafales pose a huge advantage over the Sukhois.
+This is where the latter poses a huge advantage between Sukhois vs Rafale.
 The French are known for their good build quality and Rafale shows that.
-Egypt and Qatar also use the Rafales in there respective Air Force and no issues have been reported by them, unlike the Su-30MKI.
+Egypt and Qatar also use the Rafales in their respective Air Force and no issues have been reported by them, unlike the Su-30MKI.

 Speed and Maneuverability